klgh/kaleighscruggs/content/export2/post/2017/12/2017-12-15-jiu-jitsu-gear-women/index.md

 ---
-title: "Jiu-Jitsu: Gear for Women"
+title: 'Jiu-Jitsu: Gear for Women'
-date: "2017-12-15"
+date: '2017-12-15'
 categories:
-  - "brazilian-jiu-jitsu"
+  - 'brazilian-jiu-jitsu'
 tags:
-  - "fitness"
+  - 'fitness'
-  - "jiu-jitsu"
+  - 'jiu-jitsu'
-coverImage: "Jiu-Jitsu_-Gear-for-Women-1.png"
+coverImage: 'Jiu-Jitsu_-Gear-for-Women-1.png'
 ---

 When I started jiu-jitsu, I had NO IDEA what to wear!
 For my first couple of classes, my husband told me to just wear a white shirt and form-fitting shorts with no pockets.
 Cool beans.
 But I needed more info.